Read the story of how the Canal & River Trust came to be

-Re-opening in April with a newly refurbished entrance
+Re-opening in May with a newly refurbished entrance

-Summer: April 2018 to November 2018
+Summer: 5 May 2018 to 4 November 2018

 Open every day 10.00am - 5.00pm

-(Our daily boat trips start on 23 March 2018 - at 12 noon and 1.30pm)
+(Our daily boat trips start on 24 March 2018 - at 12 noon and 1.30pm)

 Please note: our annual pass does not include ticketed events such as our very special Santa Cruises.